(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on June 8, 2022.

-Other common risk factors for anal cancer include:
+Other potential risk factors for anal cancer include those listed below.

-HIV infection: People with the human immunodeficiency virus (HIV), which causes AIDS, are more likely to get anal cancer.
+HIV infection: People with the human immunodeficiency virus (HIV), which causes AIDS, are more likely to develop anal cancer.

 Some gynecologic cancers: Women with a history of cervical, vulvar or vaginal cancer, which are also are caused by HPV infection, have an increased anal cancer risk.

-Lowered immunity: Having a compromised immune system also means an increased risk of anal cancer.
-For example, people who have had an organ transplant and take medicines to suppress their immune system.
+Lowered immunity: Having a compromised immune system means an increased risk for developing anal cancer.
+For example, people who have had an organ transplant and take medicines to suppress their immune system or are receiving chemotherapy for another type of cancer.

 Chronic local inflammation: Those with anal fistulas or open wounds that last a long time, have a slightly higher risk for developing anal cancer.